fieldtrip/website/tutorial/source/sourcemodel.md

 #### 3. Incorporate headshape information (optional)

-If you have additionally used the Polhemus to record the headshape and the location of the head localizer coils, you can use these to refine the alignment between the MEG and MRI data.
+If you have additionally used the Polhemus to record the headshape and the location of the head localizer coils, you can use these to refine the alignment between the MEG and MRI.
 For this you can use **[ft_read_headshape](/reference/fileio/ft_read_headshape)** and **[ft_volumerealign](/reference/ft_volumerealign)** with method 'headshape' to either automatically or interactively rotate, scale and translate the MRI until it matches the recorded headshape best.
 In this example it does not add additional information beyond the MRI, since the headshape was not recorded but obtained from the anatomical MRI (post-coregistration) using the CTF MRIViewer software.
 The output will contain an updated transformation matrix.

     headshape = ft_read_headshape('Subject01.shape');